 Ever since Sikkim has shrugged off its monarchical roots in 1975, the government of the state follows the pattern of other Indian states.
 There is a legislative body comprising of several ministers topped by the Chief Minister.
-The 32 members of the state legislative who are selected through assembly elections from 32 assembly constituency spread across four districts of Sikkim.
+The 32 members of the state legislative are selected through assembly elections from 32 assembly constituency spread across four districts of Sikkim.
 Out of these, one seat remains reserved for a Buddhist representative, following the traditions of the kings.
-The most important person in the legislative is the Speaker and the chief minister is responsible for controlling and leading the 30 government departments of the council.
+The most important person in the legislative is the Speaker and the Chief Minister is responsible for controlling and leading the government departments of the council.
 There are two representatives, each for the Lower House and the Upper House of the Parliament.
 The national parties do have a hold in the politics of Sikkim but the local and regional parties like Sikkim Democratic Party have more influence on the inhabitants.
-There are separate state commissions, run by government to keep a vigilance over the legislative functions.More Detail...
+There are separate state commissions, run by government to keep vigilance over the legislative functions.More Detail...

 Society and Culture

 Sikkim has a rich cultural heritage which is formed due to the combined tradition of Hinduism and Buddhism perfectly blended with that of the Lepchas.
-Since the Sikkimese follow Buddhism, their festivals are simple, less lavish yet colorful.
+Since the Sikkimese follow Buddhism, their festivals are simple, less lavish yet colourful.
 Buddhist festivals like Drukpa Tseshi, Pang Lhabsol, Saga Dawa, Losoong, and Dasain are widely celebrated in most of the places.
 Drinking the famous millet beer from the Himalayas is a sign of celebration for festivals and special occasions like marriage.
 Folksongs and dances are common during such celebrations.
-Sikkim's mask dance by the Lamas in the courtyards of the monastery is one of the most colorful dances in north eastern India that depicts the true essence of the culture of the place.
+Sikkim's mask dance by the Lamas in the courtyards of the monastery is one of the most colourful dances in Northeastern India that depicts the true essence of the culture of the place.

 As per the current demographical scenario of Sikkim, there are in total six languages that the inhabitants use to communicate with each other.
 Nepali happens to be the lingua franca of the state, since Nepalese form the majority of the population.
 The language however belongs to the Indo-Aryan family.
 The next widely spoken language is Bhutia, which has strong connection to the Tibeto-Burman family of Languages.
 Other languages that hail from the same family and are widely popular among the people are Lepcha, Sherpa and the Limbu.
-All these languages are taught in different schools of the state and are declared as the official language of the state.
+All these languages are taught in different schools and are declared as the official language of the state.

 Education in Sikkim

 Sikkim, due to the lack of adequate plain lands and facilities, cannot compete with the other states of the Indian subcontinent as far as education is concerned.
 There are around 1150 schools which provide the basic primary and secondary education to the children.
-More than half of them are run with the help of the state government whereas the rest are run by the private organizations.
+More than half of them are run with the help of the state government whereas the rest are run by the private organisations.
 Few schools are affiliated to the central board of education.
-There are roughly 15 colleges in the state who are dedicated to provide higher education to the aspiring candidates.
-The central university of Sikkim is located in Ganktok.
+There are roughly 15 colleges in the state which are dedicated to provide higher education to the aspiring candidates.
+The central university of Sikkim is located in Gangtok.
 There are other private universities like the Sikkim Manipal University of technological sciences, located in Gangtok that offers degrees in medicine, engineering and management.More Detail...

 Tourism of Sikkim